 was established in 2011 to provide support for individuals and groups that embody the values that Dylan pursued: adventure, fitness, curiosity, generosity and a daily zest for life experiences.
 The GBL Foundation is determined to break down the boundaries that keep people from living life to the fullest, whether those boundaries be social, economical or imaginary.

 For the last 10 years, the Get Busy Livin’ Foundation has offered scholarships administered by CFSEK to graduates of local high schools.
 And for the last seven years, the GBL Foundation has offered grants to eligible organizations to support youth-volunteerism activities.

 GBL Foundation grants provide up to $500 in reimbursement for future activities related to youth volunteerism.
 Examples of projects that may qualify for a grant include trash pickup, maintaining neighborhood parks, cleaning homes for the elderly, assisting at hospitals or nursing homes, working on recycling projects, and others.
 Importantly, only future projects can receive grants, and grant funds are disbursed only after the proposed project is completed and an Activity Completion Form has been submitted.

+Since the grants were first offered in 2016, the GBL Foundation has awarded over $22,000 in youth-volunteerism grants.
 Past projects that received a GBL Foundation grant include: